Alert

 Community-Based Practice

 Each of Sacred Heart University's Graduate Occupational Therapy Program students design community programs in small groups.
 In order to create the programs, they first conduct a thorough needs assessment with the program's population, service providers and important stakeholders.
 Students then collaborate with all important stakeholders to review the findings of the needs assessment, establish goals and objectives to address needs and design a wellness or prevention program to address un-met needs.
-Students then implement the programs and conduct program evacuations on program outcomes.
+Students then implement the programs and conduct program evaluations on program outcomes.

 Student Activities